Lyubov Sobol: Politics and activism

 Sobol released a statement on Alexei Navalny's death, reported on 16 February 2024, reminding the public that Navalny had been healthy prior to his 2020 poisoning, and that he had recovered his health in Germany prior to his arrest and confinement.
 She concluded that "we need Putin's regime to come to an end, and we should not be afraid to say this publicly."

+Shortly after Navalny's death, Sobol took part in Pussy Riot protest outside of the Russian Embassy in Berlin, along with Marina Ovsyannikova and Pussy Riot members Nadya Tolokonnikova and Lucy Shtein.

+In 2026, Sobol was selected to be a participant in the PACE Platform for Dialogue with Russian Democratic Forces.
+The platform met in Strasbourg for its first session in January 2026.

 Personal life

 On 8 August 2021, Sobol announced that she had divorced her husband.
 On the same day, Russian media outlets reported that she had left Russia, having taken a flight from Moscow’s Vnukovo Airport to Turkey.

 Over May and June 2023, Sobol made a number of strange and out-of-character posts on Twitter.
 Colleague and fellow opposition figure Maria Pevchikh commented that she was “shocked by the situation” and that Sobol had “serious mental problems”.

 Honors and awards

 In 2011, Forbes named Sobol among the “Main Heroes of the Year Whose Faces Few People Know,” noting her role as the first full-time lawyer for the public anti-corruption project Rospil.

 In 2019, the BBC included Sobol in its annual list of the world’s 100 most influential women, citing her anti-corruption investigations and her exclusion from the Moscow City Duma elections.

 That same year, she ranked 7th overall in Yandex’s annual list of the most popular search queries, making her the most searched Russian in the ranking.

 Sobol was named a George F. Kennan Scholar by the Kennan Institute, a part of the Washington D.C.–based Wilson Center, for 2024.